GuanceCloud/datakit/internal/export/doc/en/pipeline/pipeline-quick-start.md

 - Configure the corresponding collector to use the above script

 Take the logging collector as an example, just configure the field `pipeline_path`.
-Note that the script name of the pipeline is configured here, not the path.
-All the pipeline scripts referenced here must be stored in the `<DataKit installation directory/pipeline>` directory:
+Note that the script name of the Pipeline is configured here, not the path.
+All the Pipeline scripts referenced here must be stored in the `<DataKit installation directory/pipeline>` directory:

 ```python
 [[inputs.logging]]